 Associate in Science (A.S.)

-The employment rate of human and social service assistants is expected to increase 22 percent from 2012 to 2022.
-The rise in job opportunities is due to the expansion of facilities and programs for the elderly and disabled and services for families in crisis.
-The human services degree program at FLCC is designed to prepare you for the growing employment opportunities that are becoming increasingly available.
+The employment rate of human and social service assistants is expected to increase 17 percent from 2020 to 2030.
+The rise in opportunities comes from the continued expansion of residential care facilities, new disability support programs, and additional social services for families in crisis.
+The human services degree program at FLCC prepares you for these emerging employment opportunities.